-The Recreation Use Monitoring Plan was filed with FERC on August 27, 201349, supplemented on December 20, 2013, and modified and approved by FERC on March 11, 201450.
-A link to the FERC approval of the Recreation Use Monitoring Plan can be found in Appendix A.
+2013, supplemented on December 20, 2013, and modified and approved by FERC on March 11, 2014.
+Links to the FERC approvals of the RFEP and the Recreation Use Monitoring Plan are available in Appendix A.

 Ordering paragraph C of the March 11, 2014 Order required submittal of an Interim Recreation Monitoring Report; the report was submitted to FERC on August 1, 2014.
-A Final Recreation Monitoring Report dated March 11, 201551 and submitted to FERC on March 23, 2015 found the recreational facilities to be adequately meeting public demand.
+A Final Recreation Monitoring Report dated March 11, 2015 and submitted to FERC on March 23, 2015 found the recreational facilities to be adequately meeting public demand.
 A link to the Final Recreation Monitoring Report can be found in Appendix A.

-Additionally, the most recent FERC Environmental Inspection conducted by FERC, on July 30, 2013 found that all recreational facilities are in compliance with the approved plans.
+Additionally, the most recent Environmental Inspection conducted by FERC, on July 30, 2013 found that all recreational facilities are in compliance with the approved plans.
 A link to the Environmental Inspection Report is available in Appendix A.